tuesday, may 23

 giving the next generation of corporate leaders a license to lead

 To successfully drive a high-performance corporate culture, nothing is more important than having effective leaders at the steering wheel.
 At Schneider Electric, executives don’t get behind that wheel until they demonstrate specific capabilities.
-In this breakout session, Kim Bors, one of the most highly respected HR experts in manufacturing, will provide insights into her company’s “Leadership Driver’s License” program, which includes goals for demonstrating an ability to lead oneself, to lead others, and to lead growth.
+In this session, Kim Bors, one of the most highly respected HR experts in manufacturing, will provide insights into her company’s “Leadership Driver’s License” program, which includes goals for demonstrating an ability to lead oneself, to lead others, and to lead growth.

 2:30pm - 2:45pm